 Traditional Shepherd’s Pie

-I like to add Guinness to my traditional shepherd’s pie.
-Over the years of making this, I found that the rich flavor of the beer gives it that extra depth of flavor you just cannot get without it.
-You can omit if you are cooking for children and substitute with more beef stock.
+I like to add Guinness to my classic shepherd’s pie recipe (which you could call a traditional Irish shepherd’s pie and would be perfect for St Patrick’s Day.
+Over the years of making this, I’ve found that the rich flavor of the beer gives it that extra depth you just cannot get without it and really does make for the best shepherd’s pie beef mixture.

 Serving Dish